flex-height

 Or imagine managing a fleet of delivery lorries in which vehicles occasionally break down, causing delays and requiring unplanned repairs.
 Is it more cost-effective to replace the lorries’ belts and hoses based on visual inspections or to replace them automatically after a certain number of miles?

 Preventive maintenance encompasses a broad set of approaches for addressing the condition and servicing requirements of equipment.
-While it may seem like some types of preventative maintenance are superior to others, the reality is that the right method is the one that makes the most sense for meeting the business need.
-In fact, it’s not uncommon for a business to use several different preventive maintenance approaches across its estate of equipment.
+While it may seem as though some types of preventive maintenance are superior to others, the reality is that the right method is the one that makes the most sense for meeting the business need.
+In fact, it is not uncommon for a business to use several different preventive maintenance approaches across its estate of equipment.

 Taking asset performance to new heights

-Discover six ways AI-driven asset management ensures high-performing equipment stays on the right track for railway companies.
+Discover six ways AI-driven asset management keeps high-performing equipment on the right track for railway companies.

 Read the e-book